-Soft fruit production in the UK is dominated by strawberries, blackcurrants and raspberries, which account for over 90% of cropping area.
-The rest includes blueberries and blackberries both of which continue to gain in popularity.
-In total around 9,400 hectares of lands is used for growing soft fruit.
-An estimated 85% of this is in polytunnels.
+Soft fruit production in the UK has long been dominated by strawberries, blackcurrants and raspberries, which account for a large proportion of cropping area.
+The remainder includes blueberries and blackberries both of which continue to gain in popularity.
+Of the land used for growing soft fruit, a significant amount is home to polytunnels.
 This method increases the probability of a good crop and extends the UK growing season from 4-6 weeks to a much wider time frame of early spring to autumn.
 The remainder is grown under glass or uncovered.

 The cost of labour for British strawberry growers

-Only a tiny fraction of this seasonal labour is provided by British nationals, with the majority of workers coming from the European Union.
+Only a tiny fraction of this seasonal labour has historically been provided by British nationals, with the majority of workers coming from the European Union.
 This is because, in the past, agricultural wages were higher in the UK than in Europe, and in particular Eastern Europe.
-According to John Pelham, author of the report The Impact of Brexit on the UK Soft Fruit Industry in June 2017, “without this imported EU labour… the growth in both the production and consumption of soft fruit in the UK over the last twenty years would not have been possible” .

 British strawberry growers look to increase productivity through innovation

-Growers’ costs are increasing through inflation but the product value of strawberries, and the price, has remained static since 1996.
-With the added threat of higher wages needed to entice migrant workers to British farms, producers are being forced to look at other ways to boost productivity and therefore to lower their labour requirements per tonne of production.
+Growers’ costs are increasing through inflation, transportation, utility price-hikes and other aspects of the food supply chain (see our blog here regarding these factors).
+However, until recently the product value of strawberries, and the price, has remained relatively static for around 15 years.
+Producers are being forced to look at other ways to boost productivity and therefore to lower their labour requirements per tonne of production.

-Polytunnels have made huge differences to production in the last ten years, because not only do they protect the fruit from the vagaries of the British climate, but they also provide the means by which growers can adjust harvest timings and extend the availability of UK grown crops.
+Polytunnels have made huge differences to production in the last ten years or more, because not only do they protect the fruit from the vagaries of the British climate, but they also provide the means by which growers can adjust harvest timings and extend the availability of UK grown crops.

-The most important advance in productivity is the continuing conversion of strawberry production from soil (labour requirement per tonne of 140-180 hours) to substrate grown crops, such as peat, which provide a consistent and soil-borne disease-free environment and have a lower labour requirement (100-140 hours per tonne).
+One of the most important advances in productivity is the continuing conversion of strawberry production from soil to substrate grown crops, such as peat, which provide a consistent and soil-borne disease-free environment and have a lower labour requirement.

-However, in response to consumer pressure and government policy about peat usage, the horticulture industry has invested heavily in finding ways to grow crops more sustainably in peat substitutes such as coir, bark, green compost and wood fibre.
-By 2015, 55% of the national crop was grown this way and it is estimated that by 2020, 80% will be grown in substrate.
+However, in response to historic consumer pressure and government policy about peat usage, the horticulture industry has invested heavily in finding ways to grow crops more sustainably in peat substitutes such as coir, bark, green compost and wood fibre.

 Can robots replace humans in strawberry picking?